pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

           reason: "[Another explanation]"
   ```

+Where:
+* `[resource]` may either be the `Resource.id` or the relative path to the file.
-Where `[location]` may be either the FHIRPath expression _as reported by the Validator_ or the id of the element where the issue occurs.
+* `[location]` may be either the FHIRPath expression _as reported by the Validator_ or the id of the element where the issue occurs.
 Asterisk may be used as wildcards on the location.

 The "reason" key is mandatory.

 By default, it is required that each of the described issues actually occurs during validation (only for the resources actually being validated, that is).
 If not, an error is generated.
 This behavior can be suppressed by including the key `issues should occur` set to _false_ in the YAML file (or the document when it is a multi-document YAML file).
 Only in this situation, wildcards can be used on the resource.id as well.